taweb/todolistAPI/README.md

 # todolistAPI
-api part of to do list
+api part of to do list.